-The Detroit Observatory was the first observatory built in the state of Michigan and is the second-oldest building on U-M’s campus.
+The Detroit Observatory was the first observatory built in the state of Michigan and is the second-oldest building still standing on UM’s campus.
 In 2005, the Detroit Observatory became a division of the Bentley Historical Library.

 Having undergone a full restoration in 1998, the building stands essentially as it was in 1854.

 Please email Karen Wight at firstname.lastname@example.org with questions or for more information.